By Michael Balda

 As a Turnkey Compliance Solutions client, your Environmental, Health and Safety Specialist will work with you to ensure that you have this covered as part of your compliance program.

-If you have any questions, please contact your specialist, or me directly at firstname.lastname@example.org.
+If you have any questions, please contact your specialist, or contact me directly at firstname.lastname@example.org.